Strevia/phants-nomic/rules/rules.md

 11. The maximum number of features a tower can support is equal to its height.

-12. For every tenth rule that is passed, every player (active or inactive) gain 3 points.
+12. For every tenth rule that is passed, every player (active or inactive) gains 3 points.
 These points are not effected by rule 8.
+This rule applies retroactivly and postactivley for any new players that join the game.